Appreciative Inquiry (AI) is a transformative approach that focuses on leveraging an organization’s strengths rather than fixing its weaknesses.

 Appreciative Inquiry was developed in the late 1980s by David Cooperrider and Suresh Srivastva, two professors at Case Western Reserve University.

-on strengths, successes, and potentials.
+Instead of focusing on problems, deficits, and weaknesses, AI focuses on strengths, successes, and potential.
 It is a process that seeks to identify what is working well, analyze why it is working well, and then amplify those successes.

 Features of Appreciative Inquiry